agrc/gis.utah.gov/_posts/2019-06-11-sgid-then-and-now.md

 Here are a few of the highlights that have brought the SGID to where it is now:

 - **SGID User's Guide - 7th Edition (1994)**
   - This user guide was distributed in a three-ring binder.
 Data was then requested in the following available formats: ARC/INFO Coverages, USGS DLG, MOSS Export, and AutoCAD DXF.
-This guide also made note of an 'AGRC home page on the world wide web' which was to be debuting in November 1994.
+This guide also makes note of an "AGRC home page on the world wide web," which was set to debut in November 1994.

 ![1994 SGID User Guide Binder]({{ "/images/SGID_1994_binders_cover_sm.png" | prepend: site.baseurl }}){: .flex .flex--center}